- What Is insulin?

-There are three different kinds of insulin sensitivity; pancreatic, hepatic and peripheral[*].
+There are three different kinds of insulin sensitivity — peripheral, hepatic, and pancreatic[*].

-- Peripheral insulin sensitivity – This is how accepting your body cells in your muscles and fat can absorb glucose either when stimulated by insulin or by themselves.
+- Peripheral insulin sensitivity: This depends on how responsive your muscles and fat cells are at absorbing glucose, either by themselves or when stimulated by insulin.
 Peripheral is the most common form of insulin resistance.

-- Pancreatic insulin sensitivity – This relates to the actual operation of the cells that begin to produce insulin (beta-cells).
-If beta-cells aren’t functioning properly, insulin resistance may develop.
+- Pancreatic insulin sensitivity: This relates to the optimal functioning of the cells which produce insulin (beta-cells).
+If beta-cells aren’t working properly, insulin resistance may develop.

-Non-modifiable factors means they cannot be changed.
-This means insulin sensitivity worsens with age.
-Other non-modifiable factors include genetics, family history of diabetes and your ethnicity.
+- Non-modifiable factors, meaning they cannot be changed.
+For example, insulin sensitivity worsens with age.
+Other non-modifiable factors include genetics, family history of diabetes, and your ethnicity.

-Modifiable factors, meaning you can take measures to increase insulin sensitivity include; losing weight, stressing less, eating less carbohydrates and sleeping more.
+- Modifiable factors, meaning you can take measures to increase insulin sensitivity.
+These include losing weight, reducing stress, eating fewer carbohydrates, and sleeping more.

-The quickest and safest way to find out if you are insulin sensitive is to get a test done by your doctor.
+The quickest and safest way to find out if you are insulin sensitive is getting tested by your doctor.

-There is a test called HOMA-IR that makes an accurate guess on your body’s insulin resistance from your blood sugar and insulin levels.
+There is a test called HOMA-IR that makes an accurate guess of your body’s insulin resistance from your blood sugar and insulin levels.

-You can also measure blood sugar directly through an oral glucose tolerance test.
-This is when your nurse or doctor takes a blood sample from a vein to test your starting blood sugar level.
-Then you drink a mixture of glucose dissolved into water and they test your blood glucose once again.
+You can also measure blood sugar directly through an oral glucose tolerance test, which is normally carried out by your nurse or doctor.
+In this type of test, a blood sample is taken to test your starting blood sugar level, followed by a second one after you’ve ingested a mixture of glucose dissolved into water.
+The two samples are then compared to assess your sensitivity to insulin.

 Luckily, insulin sensitivity isn’t a fixed mechanism in the body.
 It can be drastically improved and increased by changing your lifestyle.

-Here are 10 ways to help improve your insulin sensitivity:
+Here are 8 ways to help improve your insulin sensitivity.

-If sugar worsens insulin resistance, incorporating a ketogenic diet will help drastically by eliminating carbohydrates altogether.
+If sugar worsens insulin resistance, following a ketogenic diet may help drastically by eliminating carbs altogether.

-All carbohydrates trigger insulin and reducing carb intake down to less than 50 grams a day will help lower your body’s insulin levels.
+All carbohydrates trigger insulin, which means reducing carb intake down to less than 50 grams a day might help lower your body’s insulin levels[*].

-One study performed on 10 obese subjects with type 2 diabetes consumed their regular diet for one week.
-Afterwards, they were fed a low carb high fat ketogenic diet for two weeks.
+In one study performed on 10 obese people with type 2 diabetes, they consumed their regular diet for one week and then switched onto a low-carb, high-fat ketogenic diet for two weeks.

 The results included a 30% decrease in overall caloric intake and a drastic 75% increase in insulin sensitivity[*].

-Another study conducted on 146 overweight individuals were placed in two separate diets, a low fat diet and a ketogenic diet.
-The course of the trial spanned over 48 weeks and the results favored the low carb high fat ketogenic diet greatly[*].
+Another study placed 146 overweight man and women on two separate diets: a low-fat diet and a ketogenic diet.
+The course of the trial spanned over 48 weeks and the results favored the low-carb, high-fat ketogenic diet greatly[*].

-Insulin levels in the ketogenic diet group decreased three times the amount compared to the low fat group[*].
+Insulin levels in the ketogenic diet group decreased three times more than the low-fat group[*].

-Diets that restricts carbohydrates can have powerful benefits to improving insulin sensitivity.
-But it’s important to not teeter between a high carb diet to a ketogenic diet.
-Doing so can confuse the body on what type of energy to use (through fats or carbs) and may induce insulin resistance to spare blood sugar for the brain[*].
+Diets that restrict carbohydrates can have powerful benefits in improving insulin sensitivity.
+But it’s important to not change back and forth between a high-carb diet and a ketogenic diet.
+Doing so can confuse your body on what type of energy to use (fats or carbs), and may induce insulin resistance to spare blood sugar for the brain[*].